Kourtney Kardashian Shares Awkward Hot Tub Moment With Ex Scott Disick And His Girlfriend Sofia Richie

 The 36-year-old then gets in a bit of an argument with his former flame of ten years, who accuses him of being “negative.”
 She pointed out that the day before, when they were doing a “cute” Santa Claus-themed activity with the kids, Scott was “looking for a reason to leave.”

-When the camera switches to interview mode, Kourtney reveals that Scott insisted in coming to Finland with her and their three children.
+When the camera switches to interview mode, Kourtney reveals that Scott insisted on coming to Finland with her and their three children.
 But according to her, he had a “negative attitude” that ended up putting a “dark cloud” over their family vacation.
-All the while, Sofia remained silent and did not intervene in their disagreement, and the kids — nine-year-old Mason, seven-year-old Penelope, and four-year-old Reign — continued playing around in the tub.
+All the while, Sofia remained silent and did not intervene in their disagreement, and the kids — 9-year-old Mason, 7-year-old Penelope, and 4-year-old Reign — continued playing around in the tub.

-Prior to their trip, the Poosh founder told her younger sister Khloe that she was the one who suggested that Scott should invite Sofia to join them on their Spring Break trip.
+Prior to their trip, the Poosh founder told her younger sister Khloe that she was the one who suggested that Scott should invite Sofia to join them on their spring break trip.
 As reported by Hollywood Life, Khloe complimented Kourtney on being a good co-parent who has no problem hanging out with her ex’s girlfriend.
-Scott and Sofia have been together for over two years now, and she had previously traveled with the former couple and other members of the reality TV family.
+Scott and Sofia have been together for more than two years, and she previously traveled with the former couple and other members of the reality TV family.
 Furthermore, Sofia is one of Kylie Jenner’s closest friends.

 When asked if she knew how Sofia actually felt about traveling with them and the kids, Kourt admitted she had never asked because she felt “like that’s up to them to have their conversations,” adding, “I’m not here to try to make anybody feel uncomfortable.”